Do you want to start a blog? Are you confused about the blogging platform? Do every newbie bloggers have a question in mind – Blogger vs. WordPress?.

 You will get thousands of themes for both the platforms.
 If you want to buy a premium theme, then you can.
 The theme installation process for both platforms is different.
 Blogger is easy as compared to WordPress.

-For a blogger, you will get the XML file of theme which you need to import it to install the theme.
+For a blogger, you will get the XML file of the theme which you need to import it to install the theme.
 In WordPress, you will get the ZIP file which you need to import.
-WordPress theme data size is more than Blogger as it contents lots of folder for different functionality.
+WordPress theme data size is more than Blogger as it contents lots of folders for different functionality.

 Moving your site from Blogger to a different platform is a complicated task.
 There is a significant risk that you will lose your search engine rankings, subscribers, and followers during the move.
 Even though the blogger allows you to export your content, your data will stay on Google’s servers for a very long time.